I’ve been writing on Medium for three and a half years.

 This change also enabled other business models.
-It suddenly made more sense to compile my essays into ebooks, which people valued more highly because the contents weren’t freely available.
+It suddenly made more sense to compile my essays into ebooks (Amazon Affiliate Link), which people valued more highly because the contents weren’t freely available.
 Paying members were far more likely to purchase my online courses, since they were already customers.
 Even personalized services like coaching made more sense, because readers were more likely to want to put my methods to use.
 Paradoxically, putting up a paywall at the front door made the Full-Stack Freelancer lifestyle possible, by setting a higher bar for every interaction I had with my customers.

 But this goes deeper than the needs of my business model.
 I’ve come to believe that we’re seeing the death of the freemium model that has governed online media since its inception.
 Freemium is the practice of publishing free content to give readers a taste of what you offer, and then up-selling them to other products and services over time.

 Freemium relies on one basic assumption: that attention is cheaper than money.
 It essentially allows you to pay for content with a cheaper currency — your attention — than cold, hard cash.
 But this assumption has now been overturned.
 For an increasingly larger percentage of the online population, attention has become the scarcest good of all.
 So “free” content has become terribly expensive, if it consumes your attention without delivering tangible value.